dj-nitehawk/MongoDB.Entities/Documentation/wiki/Relationships-Referenced.md

 there's no need to call `book.SaveAsync()` because references are automatically saved using special join collections. you can read more about them in the [Schema Changes](Schema-Changes.md) section.

 there are other *[overloads](xref:MongoDB.Entities.Many`1.AddAsync(System.Collections.Generic.IEnumerable{`0},MongoDB.Driver.IClientSessionHandle,System.Threading.CancellationToken))* for adding relationships with multiple entities or just the string IDs.

+[click here](https://gist.github.com/dj-nitehawk/9971a57062f32fac8e7597a889d47714) to see a full example of a referenced one-to-many relationship.

 ### Reference removal
 ```csharp